santamm/Boston-Seattle-Airbnb-Analysis/README.md

 - nltk for the Vader Sentiment Analyzer.
 The Vader lexicon has been downloaded nltk.downloader.download('vader_lexicon')

 ## Project Motivation<a name="motivation"></a>
+In this project we analyze data from Airbnb listings for Seattle and Boston in 2016 and 2017.
+The methodology followed is CRISP-DM.
+The questions we are trying to answer in this project are the following:
+- Which features in the listings affect the price the most? which ones are more important in driving the price up?
+- How does the rates between the two cities compare?
+Can we spot patterns in the seasonal or weekly data?
+- Can we find a way to classify negative and positive reviews based on text?

+The data has been made available by Airbnb inside, and the original source can be found [here](http://insideairbnb.com/get-the-data.html)

 ## File Descriptions <a name="files"></a>
+The Jupyter notebooks included in this project are:
+- Prices and Trends.ipynb, with the code for comparing rates between the two cities and spot patterns in the seasonal or weekly data
+- Reviews Sentiment Analysis.ipynb, with the code to analyze the text reviews
+- Price Prediction Analysis.ipynb, the code include a linear regression model to predict price and find what features affect the prices the most

 ## Results<a name="results"></a>
+The following results are showed in the notebooks:
+- Which features in the listings affect the price the most? which ones are more important in driving the price up?

+- How does the rates between the two cities compare?
+Can we spot patterns in the seasonal or weekly data?

+- Can we find a way to classify negative and positive reviews based on text?

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>